theunicornguild/PopoTheWorkerDocs/07_refactoring_and_design/02_javascript_3_mobx.md

 export default toDoStore;
 ```

 The powerful thing about React is how the UI updates whenever the state of a component is updated.
 MobX allows us to extend that so that all components using certain data get re-render when that data source is updated.
+The store is that data source. ([read more about MobX here](https://mobx.js.org/README.html#core-concepts).)

 Right now, the data is stored in the `App`'s state.
 Let's move it to the `TasksStore.js` file.
 Change the class definition to: